Apparent magnitude: Magnitude addition

 where m_{f} is the resulting magnitude after adding the brightnesses referred to by m_{1} and m_{2}.

 Apparent bolometric magnitude

 While magnitude generally refers to a measurement in a particular filter band corresponding to some range of wavelengths, the apparent or absolute bolometric magnitude (m_{bol}) is a measure of an object's apparent or absolute brightness integrated over all wavelengths of the electromagnetic spectrum (also known as the object's irradiance or power, respectively).
-The zero point of the apparent bolometric magnitude scale is based on the definition that an apparent bolometric magnitude of 0 mag is equivalent to a received irradiance of 2.518×10^{−8} watts per square metre (W·m^{−2}).
+The zero point of the apparent bolometric magnitude scale is based on the International Astronomical Union 2015 Resolution B2, which defines an apparent bolometric magnitude of 0 mag as equivalent to a received irradiance of 2.518×10^{−8} watts per square metre (W·m^{−2}).

 Absolute magnitude

 While apparent magnitude is a measure of the brightness of an object as seen by a particular observer, absolute magnitude is a measure of the intrinsic brightness of an object.
 Flux decreases with distance according to an inverse-square law, so the apparent magnitude of a star depends on both its absolute brightness and its distance (and any extinction).
 For example, a star at one distance will have the same apparent magnitude as a star four times as bright at twice that distance.
 In contrast, the intrinsic brightness of an astronomical object, does not depend on the distance of the observer or any extinction.

 The absolute magnitude M, of a star or astronomical object is defined as the apparent magnitude it would have as seen from a distance of 10 pc.
 The absolute magnitude of the Sun is 4.83 in the V band (visual), 4.68 in the Gaia satellite's G band (green) and 5.48 in the B band (blue).

 In the case of a planet or asteroid, the absolute magnitude H rather means the apparent magnitude it would have if it were 1 AU from both the observer and the Sun, and fully illuminated at maximum opposition (a configuration that is only theoretically achievable, with the observer situated on the surface of the Sun).